John Podhoretz: Jill Carroll incident

 On March 30, 2006, Podhoretz was criticized by various bloggers for posting the following comment on National Review Online approximately three hours after hostage Jill Carroll's release from her captors: "It's wonderful that she's free, but after watching someone who was a hostage for three months say on television she was well-treated because she wasn't beaten or killed—while being dressed in the garb of a modest Muslim woman rather than the non-Muslim woman she actually is—I expect there will be some Stockholm syndrome talk in the coming days."

 Within days of Carroll's release, a video of Carroll slamming the "occupation" of Iraq and praising the insurgents as "good people fighting an honorable fight" appeared on an Islamist website.
-However, Carroll subsequently released a statement through The Christian Science Monitor's website stating that she participated in the video only because she feared for her life and because her captors said they would let her go if she participated to their satisfaction.
-Carroll called her captors "criminals, at best" and said she remained "deeply angry" with them.
+Carroll subsequently released a statement through The Christian Science Monitor's website saying that she participated in the video only because she feared for her life and because her captors said they would let her go if she did so to their satisfaction.
+Carroll called her captors "criminals, at best" and said she remained "deeply angry" at them.

 On April 1, 2006, Podhoretz wrote the following on National Review Online: "For writing these predictive words, which were entirely accurate, I've been pilloried all over the blogosphere.
 Weird, especially in light of Jill Carroll's statement today, which was an effort to address and quiet precisely the kind of talk I predicted would take place."

 Conflicts with John Derbyshire

-In response to assertions by National Review writer John Derbyshire that the victims of the Virginia Tech massacre should have been more forceful in defending themselves, Podhoretz wrote: "The notion that a human being or group of human beings holding no weapon whatever should somehow 'fight back' against someone calmly executing other people right in front of their eyes is ludicrous beyond belief, irrational beyond bounds, and tasteless beyond the limits of reason.
+In response to assertions by National Review writer John Derbyshire that the victims of the Virginia Tech massacre should have defended themselves more forcefully, Podhoretz wrote: "The notion that a human being or group of human beings holding no weapon whatever should somehow 'fight back' against someone calmly executing other people right in front of their eyes is ludicrous beyond belief, irrational beyond bounds, and tasteless beyond the limits of reason.
 'Why didn't anyone rush the guy?'
 Derb asks.
 Gee, I don't know.
 Because he was executing people?
 Because if you rush a guy with a gun, he shoots you in the head the way he executed the teachers in each classroom?"
-Podhoretz went on to ridicule Derbyshire's claim that he was touching a "third rail" by raising a subject nobody else wanted to discuss.
+Podhoretz also ridiculed Derbyshire's claim that he was touching a "third rail" by raising a subject nobody else wanted to discuss.

 Podhoretz has frequently clashed with Derbyshire on immigration policy and other issues.